virtualdj/Pikaday/README.md

 * `onClose` callback function for when the picker is hidden
 * `onDraw` callback function for when the picker draws a new month
 * `keyboardInput` enable keyboard input support (default `true`)
+* `gotoTodayButton` enable Today button below the calendar to select the today date (if it is enabled/allowed)

 ### Styling